chupvl/gcolab/README.md

 # Google Collab Notebooks: cheminformatics

-Various Jupyter Notebooks on Google Colaboratory.
+This is my private repository for various Jupyter Notebooks on Google Colaboratory.
+The content of this repository is not associated with my current or previous employers.